Timid-tec/Increase-Nade-Damage/README.md

 - sm_heRadius - Radius of the nade.
 (Default: 2.5)

 # How to Install
-- Donwload clantag-checker.smx and put into /csgo/addons/sourcemod/plugins
+- Donwload IncreaseNadeDamage.smx and put into /csgo/addons/sourcemod/plugins

 # Updates